w0wfisch/w0wfisch/README.md

 - 👋 Hi, I’m @w0wfisch
-- 👀 I’m interested in skateboarding, music, ai
+- 👀 I’m interested in skateboarding, music, art, product design, ai
-- 🌱 I’m currently learning diffusion models
+- 🌱 I’m currently learning C++ for Hardware development
 - 💞️ I’m looking to collaborate on anger management againts bugs
 - 📫 How to reach me is by listening to the faint scrams of me